-Diagnostic and Statistical Manual of Mental Disorders to find a reason why companies exploit workers, scar the environment, and put their own profits above everything else.
+The filmmakers aim to understand what kinds of persons corporations are, applying the Diagnostic and Statistical Manual of Mental Disorders to find a reason why companies exploit workers, scar the environment, and put their own profits above everything else.
 According to the filmmakers, corporations are psychopaths, unconcerned about people, conscienceless, and destructive.

 The film underlines how corporations have incentives to push costs on to others.
 To take an imaginary example, Amalgamated Widget dumps toxins into a river in Fredonia, and Fredonians have to pay taxes to get the river cleaned up.
 (Dare we cynically suppose Amalgamated Environmental Services, a division of Amalgamated Widget, will get the Fredonian river de-toxification contract?)
 The cost of the river cleanup is what economists call an "externality."
 The term "outrage" is less technical, but also useful and applicable.

-Luckily, this film, so keen to teach good environmental manners (the press kit includes a note encouraging users to print it on recycled paper—double-sided, please) also provides the guilty retro pleasure of showing us clips of old educational and promotional films, including an Economics 101 class that uses a widget-making company as an example.
+Luckily, this film, so keen to teach good environmental manners (the press kit includes a note encouraging users to print it on recycled paperï¿½double-sided, please) also provides the guilty retro pleasure of showing us clips of old educational and promotional films, including an Economics 101 class that uses a widget-making company as an example.
 Eerily fascinating is a bit of black and white footage where three gigantic suited men look down godlike on workers in an office, a prophecy of our cubicled, Dilbertian workplace worthy of The Twilight Zone.